BusinessOnline/analytics-chrome-extension/README.md

 ### Release Notes

 #### v0.4.x

+- *0.4.3*: Renaming extension
-- Adding new icons for Chrome web store: 0.4.2
+- *0.4.2*: Adding new icons for Chrome web store
-- Fixing manifest versioning: 0.4.1
+- *0.4.1*: Fixing manifest versioning
 - Added date range picker feature
 - refactored `popup.js` to a moduel pattern
 - Fixed re-authorize not appearing when a query returns a 401 error.